IMADE3D/JellyBOX-Notes/heated-bed-upgrade-packing-slip.md

 ### 4. And simply follow the procedure (If you elect to do so.
 Feel also free not to follow the procedure.)
 ![](http://i.imgur.com/VSNeIqa.png)

 ## SUPPORT
 If you ever encounter any issues during your building or printing, talk to us at http://imade3d.com/support, email support@imade3d.com, or tweet at @yesIMADE3D.

+## THIS DOCUMENT
+- Can be found it its most up-to-date form at [github.com/IMADE3D/JellyBOX-Notes](https://github.com/IMADE3D/JellyBOX-Notes)
+- with click-able links and all

 <hr>